WmWessels/MasterThesis/README.md

 # MasterThesis

-SBPort is a Python framework for warm-starting AutoML systems.
-Additionally SBPort, can be used for detached portfolio evaluation for a given dataset.
+SBPort is a master thesis technique for warm-starting AutoML systems.
+Additionally SBPort can be used for detached portfolio evaluation on a given dataset.

 Inference includes the following steps:
 - Calculate meta-features